Liam-Measurelab/aws_machine_learning_log/README.md

 Analyse problems and programs solutions - time taking and might be undoable.
 Because of edge cases.
 Machine learning - Models - Model training algorithm - predict outcomes that aren't partt of the data set used to train it, pattern matching that the problem solver would traditionally do.
 Flexiblity of the model is the key here.

+#### Components of Machine Learning

+3 Primary components
+Machine Learning Model, Model training alghorithm, Model inference Algorithm.
+Clay -> Raw -> Fired.
+Clay - Can be modelled into many different forms and purposes.
+Block of code or framework.
+For Example Linear regression model example.
+People attenting college based on cost of application eg.

+Raw Teapot - Inspect and analyse Clay and look at what to change to make it more like a teapot. gentle changes to model parameters to achieve goals.
+Determine what changes need to be made.
+Processes data and compares against a goal and makes small changes.
+Repeated step.

+Teapot - Ready for the real world.
+Generate preditions.
+Model inference